callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 Conversely, _geo_ provides some features beyond those documented in the _PostGIS_ reference.

-- Geodesic computations.
+- Geodetic computations.
-  - Compute area of a geometry using an
-    [algorithm due to Chamberlain Duquette](https://docs.rs/geo/0.18.0/geo/algorithm/chamberlain_duquette_area/trait.ChamberlainDuquetteArea.html).
+  - Computation of area of a geometry using an [algorithm due to Chamberlain Duquette](https://docs.rs/geo/0.18.0/geo/algorithm/chamberlain_duquette_area/trait.ChamberlainDuquetteArea.html).
     Both _PostGIS_ and _geos_ project the geometry into planar coordinates for area computations.
     <span class="hl-not-available">Not available in _geos_</span>.
-  - Find points on a line on a [sphere](https://docs.rs/geo/0.18.0/geo/algorithm/geodesic_intermediate/trait.GeodesicIntermediate.html) or [spheroid](https://docs.rs/geo/0.18.0/geo/algorithm/haversine_intermediate/trait.HaversineIntermediate.html).
+  - Computation of points on a great-arc of a [sphere](https://docs.rs/geo/0.18.0/geo/algorithm/geodesic_intermediate/trait.GeodesicIntermediate.html) or [spheroid](https://docs.rs/geo/0.18.0/geo/algorithm/haversine_intermediate/trait.HaversineIntermediate.html).
     These computations can be implemented in _PostGIS_ using [ST_Length](https://postgis.net/docs/manual-3.2/ST_Length.html).